Bulgarian party scuppers idea of broad coalition

 DEEPLY UNHAPPY

-With jobless at an eight-year high and an average monthly wage of 400 euros (340.51 pounds), many Bulgarians are deeply unhappy.
+With jobless at an eight-year high and an average monthly wage of 400 euros ($520), many Bulgarians are deeply unhappy.
 Seven people set themselves on fire during protests against low living standards and corruption and discontent may spill over again.

 The political uncertainty is unlikely to have a significant impact on expected growth of about 1 percent this year but the interim government's limited powers mean it will not be able to push important health, judicial and education reforms to unlock longer term economic potential.